sai034/ug-tournaments/README.md

 * Kho-Kho

 # Functionalities
 1. **User Sign Up**: Users can be signed up using the sign up portal of the application.
-After the successful sign up, the user will receive a Welcome Email from the UG Tournaments team
+After successful sign up, the user will receive a Welcome Email from the UG Tournaments team
 2. **User Login**: Post SignUp, Users can login to the application using their email and password
 3. **Events and Schedule**: Every sports event will have a clear description about the game, rules, schedule and rewards
 4. **Single Click Event Register**: Users can register themselves by navigating to the respective sports page and clicking on Register at the end of the page.
 A confirmation will be shown to the user after the action is successful.
 Also, an email notification will be sent to the User.